-- County Rank The rank of the county by percent of total population under 18.
+- Percent of Total under 18 Population [(Number of persons under 18 in poverty) / (total persons under 18)] x 100. - County Rank The rank of the county by percent of total population under 18.
 A rank of 1 indicates the highest percent.

-Total AFDC Recipients - Number Average monthly number of total (basic and unemployed parent) adult and child AFDC recipients during fiscal year 2000.
-Aid to Families with Dependent Children is a federal/state funded money payment program that provides for the basic subsistence needs of children who
+Total AFDC Recipients - Number Average monthly number of total (basic and unemployed parent) adult and child AFDC recipients during fiscal year 2001.
+Aid to Families with Dependent Children is a federal/state funded money payment program that provides for the basic subsistence needs of children who are deprived of parental support or care due to death, continued absence, physical or mental incapacity of the parent and unemployment of the primary wage earner in two parent families.
+(The AFDC program has been renamed the Kentucky Transitional Assistance Program, K-TAP, but according to the Dept. for Medicaid Services, the medical component is still referred to as AFDC.)

-- Percent of Total Population [(Number of AFDC recipients) / (total population) x 100

-- County Rank The rank of the county by AFDC recipients percent of total population.
+- Percent of Total Population [(Number of AFDC recipients) / (total population) x 100. - County Rank The rank of the county by AFDC recipients percent of total population.
 A rank of 1 indicates the highest percent.
+Ties may exist.

-Unemployed - Number A measure of those persons who are out of work and actively seeking employment
+Unemployed - Number The average annual number of persons who are out of work and actively seeking employment during calendar year 2001.
+Not seasonally adjusted.